2024 Best Homeland Security, Law Enforcement & Firefighting Schools in Pennsylvania

 A degree in homeland security, law enforcement & firefighting is more popular than many other degrees.
 In fact, it ranks #12 out of 38 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 53 schools in Pennsylvania to determine which ones were the best for degree seekers in the field of homeland security, law enforcement & firefighting.
-When you put them all together, these colleges and universities awarded 4,340 degrees in homeland security, law enforcement & firefighting during the 2020-2021 academic year.
+Combined, these schools handed out 4,350 degrees in homeland security, law enforcement & firefighting to qualified students.

 Choosing a Great Homeland Security, Law Enforcement & Firefighting School